sanskrit-lexicon/csl-pywork/v02/distinctfiles/pw/pywork/pwauth/readme.txt

 - redo.sh uses redo_pwbib.sh

 However, pwbib.txt IS used by make_xml_ls.py  as part of redo_xml.sh.
+Note: 10-26-2021.
+I think make_xml_ls.py is NOT now part of redo_xml.sh for pw
+      Thus, pwbib.txt and pwbib_input.txt are allowed to be out of sync.

 This is rather confusing.
 When we make an correction to an abbreviation expansion in pwbib_input.txt, this correction makes its way into the display abbreviation tooltip by